Leandra Merea Strope, Artistic and Executive Director

 Expectations of individual board members include:

-- presence at Board meetings (first Tuesday evening of each month)
+- presence at Board meetings

 - presence at Board Orientation Retreat annually